Structured sunflowers and canonical Ramsey properties

 \subsection{Structure of the paper}

-In Section \ref{s: inf SP}, we discuss a number of vertex-partition properties related to the notion of indivisibility, and then show that, for relational \Fr structures with strong amalgamation, the infinite sunflower property is equivalent to one of these vertex-partition properties (Theorem \ref{t: inf SP}).
-We then give a variety of examples and further observations.
-In Section \ref{s: finite SP}, we show that \Fr classes with free amalgamation and a single vertex isomorphism-type have the finite sunflower property (Theorem \ref{t: vertex-tr free amalg have finite SP}), using a generalisation of a canonical Ramsey theorem for hypergraphs due to \Jarik and R\"{o}dl.
-(Here, ``canonical" refers to structural generalisations of the well-known Erd\H{o}s-Rado canonical Ramsey theorem, first published in \cite{ER50}.)
+We prove Theorem A in Section \ref{s: inf SP}.
+First, we introduce two properties, the \emph{galah property} (Definition \ref{d: galah}) and \emph{local replicability} (Definition \ref{d: top loc replic}) which are equivalent to the canonical infinite point-Ramsey property in the case of relational \Fr structures with strong amalgamation (Proposition \ref{p: equiv cipRP}).
+We then use these equivalences in the proof of Theorem A, and subsequently give a variety of examples and further observations.
+In Section \ref{s: finite SP}, we prove Theorem B, and we show that \Fr classes with free amalgamation and a single vertex isomorphism-type have the finite sunflower property (Proposition \ref{p: vertex-tr free amalg have finite SP}), as do many classes of finite metric spaces (Proposition \ref{p: vcpRP for Sms}).